bchantech/Robinhood/Order.md

 # Order

-Odds are, you'll want to actually order securities.
-If so, you're in the right place.
+Allows you to order various securities.

+All endpoints on this page requires authentication.

 - [Place an Order](#place-an-order)
 - [Gather Order Information](#gather-order-information)